python/cpython/Doc/library/sqlite3.rst

 Accessing columns by name instead of by index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One useful feature of the :mod:`sqlite3` module is the builtin :class:`sqlite3.Row` class designed to be used as a row factory.
+One useful feature of the :mod:`sqlite3` module is the built-in :class:`sqlite3.Row` class designed to be used as a row factory.

 Rows wrapped with this class can be accessed both by index (like tuples) and